Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 filter: primary_tag:portfolio

-In this case, the home page will be rendered from the home.hbs file, and then two collections are set up.
+Here the home page is rendered from home.hbs, and two collections are configured.

 The /blog/ collection: